infobloxopen/bloxone-python-client/src/fw/docs/ApplicationFilter.md

 # ApplicationFilter

 The Application Filter object.
-Application filters are content application rules that BloxOne Cloud uses to detect and filter specific internet content.
+Application filters are content application rules that Infoblox Cloud uses to detect and filter specific internet content.

 ## Properties